UserSniper/FamiTower/README.md

 # PizzaTowerFamicom
-A demaking of Pizza Tower on the Famicom in C. Those who'd like to join in are welcome, just shoot me a DM
+Pizza Tower Famicom is a demake of Pizza Tower on the Famicom in C.

+If you'd like to help contribute to the project, shoot me a DM on Discord or GitHub, and i'd be glad to add you in!